vasilakisfil/microtypes.info/content/what.md

 Although configurability of a MicroType is optional, it's highly recommended to add support for it.
-The reason is that not all API designers think and act the same way and consequently, being able to configure MicroTypes would maximize the reusability and lead to
+The reason is that not all API designers think and act the same way and consequently, being able to configure MicroTypes would maximize the reusability.

+From the client-perspective configurability is called **introspection**, meaning that the client can introspect a MicroType's introspection endpoint (defined in the MicroType itself in combination with the parent Media Type) to figure out the adaptations performed of the MicroType for the given API.

 ### An example: a pagination MicroType
 For instance, imagine that we create a MicroType that defines the semantics of